 Sujeonggwa is commonly offered after a hearty meal since it can help with indigestion.
 You may also find this Korean cinnamon punch during the Korean festival season.

 Find this drink at: Many restaurants around Korea.
 You can also buy packaged Sujeonggwa at the supermarkets or make it from scratch at home.

-This dessert drink is usually drunk at Korean festivals, such as New Year’s Day and the Korean Harvest Festival.
+This dessert drink is usually drunk at Korean festivals, such as New Year’s Day (Seollal) and the Korean Harvest Festival.
 Locals often drink it after a full meal at a restaurant or after hitting the saunas.